Machine Learning Assessment: implications to cybersecurity

 \subsection{Bootstrap Methods for Error Rate Estimation}

 The prediction error in (\ref{eq83}) is a function of the training dataset $\mathbf{t}$ and the testing population $F$.
 Bootstrap estimation can be implemented here by treating the empirical distribution $\hat{F}$ as an approximation to the actual population distribution $F$.
-By replicating from that distribution one can simulate the case of many training datasets $\mathbf{t}_{b},~b=1,\ldots,B$, the total number of bootstraps.
+By replicating from that distribution one can simulate many training datasets $\mathbf{t}^{*b},~b=1,\ldots,B$.
 For every replicated training dataset the classifier will be trained and then tested on the original dataset $\mathbf{t}$.
-This is the Simple Bootstrap (SB) estimator approach \citep[Sec.
-17.6]{Efron1993AnIntroduction} that is defined formally by:
+This is the simple bootstrap (SB) estimator approach~\citep[Sec.
+17.6]{Efron1993AnIntroduction} that was defined formally by:

-It should be noted that this estimator no longer estimates the true error rate (\ref{eq83}) because the expectation taken over the bootstraps mimics an expectation taken over the population of trainers, i.e., it is not conditional on a particular training set.
-Rather, the estimator (\ref{eq85}) estimates the expected performance of the classifier $E_{F}Err_{\mathbf{t}}$, which is a constant performance measure, not a random variable any more.
-For a finite number of bootstraps the expectation (\ref{eq85}) can be approximated by:
+It should be noted that this estimator no longer estimates the true error rate (\ref{eq83}) because the expectation taken over the bootstraps mimics an expectation taken over the population of trainers, i.e., it is not conditional on a particular training dataset.
+Rather, the estimator (\ref{eq85}) estimates the expected performance of the classifier $\MEAN_{F}\Err_{\mathbf{t}}$.
+For a finite number of bootstraps, the expectation (\ref{eq85}) can be approximated by: